najnesnaj/pinetime-zephyr/manual/_build/html/_sources/fota/smp_svr.rst.txt

 Upon reset MCUboot will swap slot-0 and slot-1.

-The new image is the basic ``hello_world`` sample that does not contain SMP or BLE functionality, so we cannot communicate with it using :file:`mcumgr`.
-Instead simply reset the board manually to force MCUboot to revert (i.e. swap back the images) due to the fact that the new image has not been confirmed.

-If you had instead built and uploaded a new image based on ``smp_svr`` (or another BLE and SMP enabled sample), you could confirm the new image and make the swap permanent by using this command:
+You can confirm the new image and make the swap permanent by using this command:

 .. code-block:: console

    sudo mcumgr --conntype ble --connstring ctlr_name=hci0,peer_name='Zephyr' image confirm

-Note that if you try to send the very same image that is already flashed in slot-0 then the procedure will not complete successfully since the hash values for both slots will be identical.
+**Note** that if you try to send the very same image that is already flashed in slot-0 then the procedure will not complete successfully since the hash values for both slots will be identical.